Best Island Hopping in Palawan: El Nido, Coron and Lesser-Known Spots

 Is Island Hopping in Palawan Worth it?

-Coral reefs and shipwrecks provide excellent diving and snorkelling locations in Palawan.
+Coral reefs and shipwrecks provide excellent diving and snorkelling in Palawan.

-At the same time, if you only want to unwind, the archipelago has plenty of remote white-sand beaches (some on deserted islands).
+At the same time, if your focus is on moving as little as possible, the archipelago has plenty of remote white-sand beaches (some on deserted islands).

 Aerial view of bangka boats and yellow kayaks in Small Lagoon in El Nido.